Skokie, Illinois: Public transportation

 The Chicago "L"s Yellow Line terminates at the Dempster Street station in Skokie.
-Construction has been completed on a new Yellow Line train station at Oakton Street, to serve downtown Skokie and environs.
+Construction has been completed on a new Yellow Line train station at Oakton Street, to serve downtown Skokie.
 It opened on April 30, 2012.
-Additionally, the CTA is commissioning an Alternative Analysis Study on the extension of the Yellow Line terminal to Old Orchard Road for Federal Transit Administration New Start grants.
+Additionally, the CTA is commissioning an alternatives analysis study on the extension of the Yellow Line terminal to Old Orchard Road for Federal Transit Administration New Start grants.

-The New Starts program allows federal funds to be used for capital projects provided that all solutions for a given problem (i.e., enabling easy transportation for reverse commuters to Old Orchard Mall) are considered.
-The solution recommended by the CTA is the elevation of the Yellow Line north of Searle Parkway to a rebuilt Dempster Street station, then following abandoned Union Pacific Railroad tracks and the east side of the Edens Expressway to a new terminal south of Old Orchard Road.
-Currently this solution needs to undergo public commenting as well as FTA and CTA board approval to continue.
+The New Starts program allows federal funds to be used for capital projects provided that all extensions for a given problem (i.e., enabling easy transportation for reverse commuters to Westfield Old Orchard) are considered.
+The extension recommended by the CTA, is the elevation of the Yellow Line to a new terminal south of Old Orchard Road.
+This extension was canceled.

 Although the Yellow Line is the fastest transportation to and from the city, the village also is served by CTA and Pace bus routes.
+The Pace Pulse Dempster Line opened through the village in 2023, which provides a high-frequency limited stop bus service between O'Hare Airport and the city of Evanston with sheltered stops adjacent to the Yellow Line.
 However, Greyhound Bus service to the Dempster Street train station has been discontinued.
 For automobile transport, Interstate 94, the Edens Expressway, traverses western Skokie, with interchanges at Touhy Avenue, Dempster Street, and Old Orchard Road.